Tuwaiq-Cloud-Computing/Linux-intro-cli/README.md

 -	Use this command echos “Oh there is an error” then save the error(output) if appears to file called logs.txt

-Command used: echo “oh there is an error” 2> log.txt
+Command used: echos “oh there is an error” 2> log.txt
+output: no error shown becuase it was saved into the log.txt file

  After every task write the command you used and the output you got in this README.md file